 BETA version:

-NaN values: Reset is also needed if you see the value NaN in some fields on the LoWi or ReMI web page.
+NaN values/ database corrupt: Reset is also needed if you see the value NaN in some fields on the LoWi or ReMI web page.
 NaN means that your database is corrupt and contains incorrect values.
-This is e.g. because you have entered commas or special characters in the number input fields , or because one does not give LoWi/ReMI time to load its web page, or because of unstable wifi connection, …
+This may be because you have entered commas or special characters in the number fields, or because LoWi/ReMI is not given time to load its web page before pressing the SAVE button, or because of an unstable wifi connection e.g. during saving a configuration, …

-IMPORTANT Backup: With the PRINT button at the SETUP page you can make a pdf of your configuration, or if you have an MQTT token you can call up a copy of your configuration (see manual) Your histories are not automatically saved, but you can link to EnergieID.be to save your data in the EnergieID cloud.
+IMPORTANT Backup: With the PRINT button at the SETUP page you can make a pdf of your configuration, or if you have an MQTT token you can call up a copy of your configuration (see manual) Your history is not automatically saved, but you can make a link to EnergieID.be to save your data in the EnergieID cloud.
 Or you can link a second LoWi/ReMI/MEMo3 via MQTT to the first one as a backup.

 Clear one log channel: Should any exit logs show up during this process, you can delete them channel by channel by typing the word“delete” by the name of the channel you want to delete.
 Then press “SAVE” and confirm with password ‘adminREMI’ or ‘adminLOWI’ .
 You must not interrupt this process either.
 Afterwards, the former name automatically appears and the logs of that channel are cleared.